 Most of these symptoms can also be related to other eye conditions.

 Because of this, it is important to keep your eyes clean and communicate effectively with your eye doctor if you feel like you may be developing symptoms of blepharitis.

 Now that you have seen the signs of blepharitis, and are ready to start taking counteractive measures, here are a few suggestions to start treating the condition:

 - Visit your doctor.
-While there are some in-home treatments, it is important that you schedule an appointment to see your doctor, as he or she will be able to recommend treatment that you might not have access to, and tell you how severe your blepharitis is.
+While there are some in-home treatments, you must schedule an appointment to see your doctor, as he or she will be able to recommend treatment that you might not have access to and tell you how severe your blepharitis is.